A small-business owner’s guide to credit card rewards

 How to manage rewards earned by employees

 Employee card purchases are treated the same as purchases associated with the primary cardholder, which means they earn rewards, too.
-You can also simplify expense tracking and record-keeping by having all purchases charged to the same account.
+Those rewards are typically credited to the main credit card account as opposed to individual employee accounts, but this can vary.
+You can also simplify expense tracking and record keeping by having all purchases charged to the same account.
 Many issuers allow you to add employees for no additional fee.

-If you’re considering adding employees to your business rewards account, consider whether you want to set limits on where the card can be used or how much can be charged.
-Depending on the card, you may have built-in features that let you assign spending limits to individual employee cards.
-And if your card lacks this feature, you may want to create a written policy for card use, so your employees understand what is or isn’t allowed.
+If you’re considering adding employees to your business card rewards account, consider whether you want to set limits on where the card can be used or how much can be charged.
+Most business cards come with built-in features that let you assign spending limits to individual employee cards.

 How to make the most of your business credit card rewards

 - Analyze your business spending.
-Before you start comparing rewards cards, take a close look at your typical business spending in a given month.
-Reviewing bank statements can help you figure out where you tend to spend the most money, which can help you target the right rewards card.
+Take a close look at your typical business spending in a given month.
+Reviewing bank statements can help you figure out where you tend to spend the most money, which can help you target the right rewards with your new card.
+You’ll also want to keep your spending patterns in mind as you aim for your credit card’s welcome bonus.

 - Weigh the benefits of bonus categories.
 Some business rewards cards offer a flat rewards rate, like 2 percent cash back on all purchases.
-Others offer tiered rewards, maybe 3 percent on gas and 1.5 percent on everything else.
-If you want to keep things simple, then you might choose a flat-rate rewards card.
-If you’re hoping to strategically spend to earn the most rewards possible, a card that offers bonus categories might be a better fit.
+Others offer tiered rewards or rewards in rotating categories, like 3 percent on office supplies and 1.5 percent on everything else.
+You’ll need to make sure you’re charging the right purchases to your card in order to take full advantage of your rewards rates.

 - Think about redemption options.
-Maximizing rewards doesn’t just mean earning them.
-You also have to consider how you’ll use them.
+Maximizing rewards doesn’t just mean earning them — you need to consider how you’ll use them.
 Some redemption options offer more value than others.
 For example, you’ll typically get more value when redeeming points or miles for travel than you would for gift cards.
+And you may be able to transfer rewards to partners to further maximize what you earn.

-Additionally, take full advantage of any lesser-known business card perks your card may offer, such as free employee cards, accounting software, travel insurance and consumer protections, to name a few.
-And lastly, don’t miss out on the possibility of a welcome bonus that may score you additional points, miles or cash back.
+Take full advantage of lesser-known business card perks your card may offer, such as free employee cards, accounting software, travel insurance and consumer protections.
+And finally, don’t miss out on the possibility of a welcome bonus that may score you additional points, miles or cash back.

 The bottom line

-If you’re interested in growing your business or side hustle, one of the top business rewards credit cards could be a stepping stone for reaching your goals.
+If you’re interested in growing your business or side hustle, a small business credit card that offers rewards could be a stepping stone for reaching your goals.
 Aside from earning rewards, they can make managing your business easier.
 What’s most important is taking time to find the right card that aligns with how your business spends and how you plan to use the rewards you’ve earned.